About Dr. Beth Firestein, Northern Colorado Psychotherapist

 She has also edited two volumes on counseling bisexual clients and has authored numerous published articles and book chapters on a variety of topics.
 Dr. Beth Firestein is a Fellow in the American Psychological Association (Fellows are members who are honored for making substantial original contributions to the profession of psychology) and has won a number of other awards over the span of her career.

-Dr. Firestein moved to Loveland, Colorado in 1996 and has been in full-time private psychotherapy practice since that time.
+Dr. Firestein moved to Loveland, Colorado in 1996 and has been a full-time private psychotherapist since that time.
 She has over 29 years of experience in providing counseling to a wide variety of individuals, couples and families from diverse racial, religious, and sexual orientation backgrounds.
-Over 18 years of her practice has been in Loveland.
+Over 18 years of her practice have been in Loveland, where residents of Fort Collins, Greeley, and other locations in Northern Colorado have benefited from her help.

 Philosophy of Counseling and Psychotherapy